maxencebonamy/ESLint-Plugin/README.md

 ESLint is a static code linter for JavaScript, which means it analyzes your JavaScript code for errors, style problems and coding convention violations.
 <br>
-This is my ESLint configuration, which I use for my JavaScript and TypeScript projects.
+This is my ESLint plugin, which can be used to lint your JavaScript code with my coding style.
+Is can be used for not only JavaScript but also TypeScript, React, etc.

 <br>